rafspiny/MEDOC/README.md

 #### Installation

-The second step is to install external dependencies and to cythonize python functions.

-Thus, run the file *SETUP.py*

-	cd /path/to/MEDOC
-	python3 utils/SETUP.py build_ext --inplace

-This script will:

-* Check for pip3 and give command to install it
-* Check for Cython and give command to install it
-* Check for pymysql and give command to install it
-* Check for bs4 and give command to install it

-There's no need to Cythonize functions anymore, they've been optimized.

-**Alternatively** you can exploit the requirements.txt file shipped with the project.
+The quickest thing to do is to just install the dependency included in the repo through pip.
 Simply run the following command from the MEDOC folder.

 	pip3 install -r requirements.txt

+This will install the following python packages

+	beautifulsoup4==4.6.0
     bs4==0.0.1
-	beautifulsoup4==4.6.0
-	Cython==0.27.2
-	html5lib==0.999999999
-	lxml==3.5.0
-	PyMySQL==0.7.11
+    Cython==0.28.1
+    html5lib==1.0.1
+    lxml==4.2.1
+    PyMySQL==0.8.0
+    six==1.11.0
+    SQLAlchemy==1.2.5
+    webencodings==0.5.1

+**NOTE**: If python3 is your default, you do not need to specify `python3` or `pip3` but just use `python` and `pip`.

+**Alternatively** you can run the file *SETUP.py* that will check for all the dependencies and print out what is missing.

+This script will:

+* Check for pip3 and give you command to install it
+* Check for pymysql and give you command to install it
+* Check for bs4 and give you command to install it

 #### Configuration